judsonlmoore/judsonlmoore.com/_posts/blog/2020-03-04-consequences-of-rotary-youth-programs.md

 As of this writing, I am still writing about my Egypt experiences, but when I get that done, you will find those posts as part of my [Egyptian Travel Guide](/egypt-travel-guide).
 In the meantime, here is a photo of me on the Suez Canal shaking hands with the captain of the Egyptian Presidential yacht, on which we are standing.

-{% cloudinary /assets/images/2020/02/showing-up-by-applying.jpeg caption="Judson on the Suez Canal shaking hands with the captain of the Egyptian Presidential yacht" %}
+{% cloudinary post-image /assets/images/2020/02/showing-up-by-applying.jpeg caption="Judson on the Suez Canal shaking hands with the captain of the Egyptian Presidential yacht" %}

 ### 2. Invitation